MILAVIA - MILITARY AVIATION

 G.1159C Gulfstream IV 1 VIP

 Of the 213 F-16A/Bs originally acquired, 138 were upgraded under the Mid-Life Update program.
 One MLU was lost, leaving the RNLAF with 137 aircraft at the end of the program.
-Recent defense cuts have further decreased the number of F-16A/B MLU fighters from 137 to 108.
-The surplus MLU aircraft are sold to Chile (11x F-16AM, 7x F-16BM) and Jordan (6x F-16BM).
-Recently, two F-16AM and one F-16BM crashed, one of these F-16AM crashed during a mission in Afghanistan, killing the pilot.
-This bring the total number to 105.
+Defense cuts of 2003 subsequently decreased the number of F-16A/B MLU fighters to 108.
+The surplus MLU aircraft were sold to Chile (11x F-16AM, 7x F-16BM) and Jordan (5x F-16AM,6x F-16BM).
+Following additional cuts, 18 more were sold to Chile.
+Attrition and further defence cuts lead to only 68 remaining in service, until further disposals reduced the fleet to 61 from 2014 onwards.
+One F-16BM is a dedicated test aircraft with the KTV.

-Two of the Fokker 60UTA-N aircraft were put into storage at Woensdrecht AB and are up to sale.
+Two of the Fokker 60UTA-N aircraft were put into storage at Woensdrecht AB and were offered for sale.
 The other two were converted to MPA for martime duties on the Dutch Antilles, which lasted until October 2007.
-The two MPAs have now returned home and are also put into storage at Woensdrecht.
+The two MPAs were then also put into storage at Woensdrecht.
+All four were sold to Peru.
+Later also the two Fokker 50s were retired, these two were also sold to Peru in 2014.

 Rotary-wing aircraft